nosas/blog/performance_classification/article.md

 * *Accuracy*: The percentage of correct predictions
 * *Precision*: The percentage of correct positive predictions
-* *Recall*: The percentage of positive predictions that are correct
+* *Recall*: The percentage of positive labels that were identified
 * *F1-score*: The harmonic mean of precision and recall

 We'll examine these metrics in examples such as dog vs cat classification, cancer detection, and shooting arrows at a target.